Scaling your Kantree deployment

 - scheduler: the process launching tasks at fixed time

-- push: the push server, a socket.io server used to send events from the server to the client as they happen (port 4000 by default)
+- realtime: the realtime server, a socket.io server for realtime collaboration (port 4000 by default)

 IMPORTANT: Only 1 scheduler instance can be started at a time across all your machines